 The World Health Organization states that major depression will soon be the second leading cause of disease worldwide.
 If that doesn’t convince you of the connection between depression and disease I am not sure what will!

 For years the medical establishment did not know why depression was occurring in so many people globally.
 Now researchers may have found the answer: inflammation.
 This is good news for those who wish to be proactive with their depression and their overall health.
-By focusing on nutrition and other modalities that can decrease inflammation in the body in general, you can be proactive with prevention for depression—and breast cancer.
+By focusing on nutrition and other modalities that can decrease inflammation in the body in general, you can be proactive with the prevention of depression—and breast cancer.

 Dr. Veronique Desaulniers, better known as Dr. V, is the founder of The 7 Essentials System ™, a step-by-step guide that teaches you exactly how to prevent and heal Breast Cancer naturally.
 To get your FREE 7-Day Mini e-Course and to receive her weekly action steps and inspiring articles on the power of Natural Medicine, visit her at BreastCancerConqueror.com